NikolaDai/json2es/README.md

 The dataSet01.txt in this project is a json format file which could be used as the input file to json2es.
 The data in the body field includes some other fields' data.

+# Usage
+Name your data source file as "dataSet01.txt", and then run Json2esAction.
+Good luck!

 # Syllabus
 1. learn the java api of Elasticsearch, please refer to https://www.elastic.co;
 2. learn the mapping of Elasticsearch which could borrow a few codes from our previous AIAS project.